top of page

 Instagram: @krw810319

 At 16 years old, he debuted as a television actor in the drama Me (1997).
-He shot to popularity and won awards after portraying an indolent law student in Cats on the Roof (2003).
-The following year, he was cast in the second-highest grossing domestic film My Little Bride.
+He shot to popularity and won awards after portraying an indolent law student in Cats on the Roof (2003) opposite the late actor Jung Da-bin.
+The following year, he starred alongside Moon Geun-young in the second-highest grossing domestic film My Little Bride.
 For his role as a college student in an arranged marriage with a 16-year-old girl, he won the 2004 Grand Bell Awards Best New Actor and the 2005 Baeksang Arts Awards Most Popular Actor.

-While his work in TV gravitated towards rom-com, he broke this mold by starring in the hit melodrama A Thousand Day’s Promise (2011) where he played an architect who marries a woman with Alzheimer’s.
-He then starred as a terminally ill prosecutor in the legal thriller k-drama Punch (2014) and as a CEO betrayed by his first love in Black Knight: The Man Who Guards Me (2018).
+While his work in TV gravitated mostly towards rom-com, he broke this mold by starring in the hit melodrama A Thousand Day’s Promise (2011) where he played an architect who marries a woman with Alzheimer’s disease (Park Soo-ae).
+He then starred as a terminally ill prosecutor in the legal thriller k-drama Punch (2014) and as a CEO who protects his love (Shin Se-kyung) in Black Knight: The Man Who Guards Me (2018).

 In stark contrast to his small-screen roles, he portrayed dark and edgy characters in films.
-For his gangster role in Gangnam Blues (2015), he even lost 15 kg in a month!
-He was cast as a detective-turned-convict in The Prison (2017), a movie invited to compete in the Brussels International Fantastic Film Festival.
+For his gangster role opposite Lee Min-ho in Gangnam Blues (2015), he even lost 15 kg in a month!
+Alongside Han Suk-kyu, he was cast as a detective-turned-convict in The Prison (2017), a movie invited to compete in the Brussels International Fantastic Film Festival.
 In 2018, he starred in the action movie Long Live the King as a kingpin who becomes a politician.

-While Kim Rae-won is a prolific actor, we seem not to get enough of him.
-He returned to rom-com with the film Crazy Romance (2019) as a man dumped by his fiancée and as a navy commander in the action thriller Decibel (2022).
-He played a man with a special power in the sci-fi drama L.U.C.A.: The Beginning (2021) and an unfriendly detective in The First Responders (2022).
+While Kim Rae-won is a prolific actor, we cannot seem to get enough of him.
+He returned to rom-com with the film Crazy Romance (2019), co-starring with the rom-com queen herself, Gong Hyo-jin.
+Later, he played a man with a special power in the sci-fi drama L.U.C.A.: The Beginning (2021) and a former navy commander fighting against a terrorist (Lee Jong-suk) in the action thriller movie Decibel (2022).

 Related Posts